 Councils will have already completed this step in preparing the School Improvement Plan (SIP) and select from the academic needs and goals in the SIP, an area in which to focus the school LAND Trust Plan.

-- Select a need that is academic – See Appropriate Program Expenditures
+- Select a need that is academic – See Appropriate Expenditures 7.18

 - Set goals that are specific, measurable, achievable, realistic and time-based